smartcontractkit/external-adapters-js/README.md

 ## Docker

-To build a Docker container for a specific container, use the following example:
+To build a Docker container for a specific `$adapter`, use the following example:

 ```bash
 make docker adapter=bravenewcoin
 ```

+The naming convention for Docker containers will be `$adapter-adapter`.

 Then run it with: